Zamboanga siege

-The Zamboanga City crisis (Filipino: Krisis sa Zamboanga; Chavacano: Crisis na Zamboanga; Tausug: Kalingugan ha Sambuwangan) or Zamboanga Siege was an armed conflict in Zamboanga City, Philippines between the government forces of the Philippines and Moro rebels from the Moro National Liberation Front (MNLF) that began on September 9, 2013 and ended twenty days later on September 28.
-The conflict began when MNLF rebels, under the command of Nur Misuari, attempted to occupy several coastal communities in Zamboanga City in protest of the Philippine government's failure to implement the 1996 final peace agreement with the MNLF.
+The Zamboanga siege (Pagkubkob sa Zamboanga; Asedio na Zamboanga; Pagkubkub ha Sambuwangan) was an armed conflict in Zamboanga City, Philippines, between government forces of the Philippines and a rogue faction of the Moro National Liberation Front (MNLF) that began on September 9, 2013, and ended twenty days later on September 28.
+The conflict began when rogue MNLF rebels, under the command of Ustadz Habier Malik, attempted to occupy several coastal communities in Zamboanga City in protest of the Philippine government's failure to implement the 1996 Final Peace Agreement with the MNLF.

 The conflict resulted in the displacement of 120,000 civilians and the destruction of 10,000 homes.
-More than 200 people were killed, mostly MNLF rebels along with 20 soldiers, 5 policemen and 13 civilians.
+More than 200 people were killed, mostly MNLF rebels, along with 20 soldiers, five policemen, and 13 civilians.
 The fighting also damaged Zamboanga City's airport and seaport.

 Prelude

-Nur Misuari (pictured in March 2007), chairman of the Moro National Liberation Front, and governor of ARMM from 1996 to 2002.

-Affirming the statements of MNLF Director for Advocacy John Petalcorin that Nur Misuari and the MNLF has no participation in the Zamboanga Siege, the CNN Philippines interviewed Nur Misuari and reported that "Nur Misuari denies charges linking him to the 2013 Zamboanga Siege".
+Declaration of the Bangsamoro Republik

 Nur Misuari, the leader of the rebel group Moro National Liberation Front (MNLF) signed a peace treaty in 1996 that allowed the creation of the Autonomous Region in Muslim Mindanao (ARMM) and Misuari became its first governor.
 However, in 2001, he was ousted as MNLF chair by his colleagues in the MNLF leadership and replaced as ARMM governor.
 Misuari's reaction was rebellion against the Philippine government.
-Recently, however, Misuari "has been angered by a planned peace deal with the MILF, believing it would sideline the MNLF and the 1996 peace deal".
+Recently, however, Misuari "has been angered by a planned peace deal with the Moro Islamic Liberation Front, believing it would sideline the MNLF and the 1996 peace deal".

 Misuari proclaimed the independence of the Bangsamoro Republik on August 12, 2013, at Talipao, Sulu, although it was largely ignored by the government.

-Misuari "disappeared from public view" before the fighting broke out in Zamboanga.
+The republic's territory claimed the islands of Basilan, Mindanao, Palawan, Sulu and Tawi-Tawi.
+Misuari claimed that his declaration of independence was made under the authority of the United Nations General Assembly Resolution 1514.
+An independent state of Bangsamoro Republik was first declared on April 28, 1974, two months after the siege of Jolo, Sulu after the MNLF first attempted to raise their flag.